The Complete Setup Guide for the Sony a1

 Proxy Settings

 An overlooked video setting is the ability to shoot proxy files along with your videos.
-Essentially this records an auxiliary (second) copy of the original video file at a lower resolution so that it is easier to process on a computer.
-This can be handy (or maybe even required) if you feel your desktop or laptop can’t handle processing the beefy 8k video files coming out of the a1.
-Do note that many video editing apps will also allow you to create proxies when you import your video files into your system, but it can add a long amount of time to the process.
+Essentially, this records an auxiliary (second) copy of the original video file at a lower resolution, making it easier to process on a computer.
+This can be handy (or even required) if your desktop or laptop can’t handle processing the beefy 8k video files from the a1.
+Note that many video editing apps will also allow you to create proxies when you import your video files into your system, but making them can add time to the video editing process.

-With the internal Sony a1 settings, you have the ability to turn “Proxy Recording” on/off, adjust the “Proxy File Format” and experiment with the “Proxy Rec.
+With the internal Sony a1 settings, you can turn “Proxy Recording” on/off, adjust the “Proxy File Format,” and experiment with the “Proxy Rec.
 Settings” to fine-tune your proxy video files as needed.

 These settings can be found in the “Shooting” menu tab, under the “1: Image Quality” section in “Proxy Settings”.